MoorcroftsMoorcroftsMoorcroftsMoorcrofts

 If somebody identifies as trans, they do not change sex for the purposes of the Act, even if they have a Gender Recognition Certificate (GRC).

-Barclays is one of the first companies to announce a change to their bathroom policy, stating that they will prohibit trans women from using female bathrooms in its buildings to ensure compliance with the law.
+Barclays is one of the first companies to announce a change to their bathroom policy, stating that they will prohibit trans women from using female bathrooms in their buildings, to ensure compliance with the law.
 However, Barclays have stated that they are committed to providing an inclusive working environment where everyone feels comfortable and has the opportunity for personal expression.

 Following the judgment, Britain’s first known transgender judge, Victoria McCloud, has announced her intention to take the UK to the European Court of Human Rights over the court’s ruling, citing infringement of her Article 6 rights (which protects an individual’s right to a fair trial).
 McCloud, and other campaigners, will seek a declaration that the actions of the UK government and Supreme Court violate their fundamental human rights.

-Employment Appeal Tribunal upholds decision that part-time workers must prove that being part time is the sole reason for less favourable treatment
+Court of Appeal upholds decision that part-time workers must prove that being part time is the sole reason for less favourable treatment

 TUPE did not apply in relation to vicarious liability for tort committed towards a third party prior to the transfer